Water Treatment Plant

-The mission of the staff of the Bessemer City Water/Sewer Division of the Public Works Department is to provide you, our customers, with a safe and dependable supply of water for drinking, domestic, and recreational purposes.
-While we understand there may be issues from time to time with your water or sewer service, we continually strive to provide you with trouble free service.
-We are committed to protecting the environment as well as providing you with the best service possible.
+The mission of the staff of the Bessemer City Water Division of the Public Works Department is to provide customers with a safe and dependable supply of water for drinking, domestic, and recreational purposes.
+We continually strive to provide you dependable and high quality service.
+We are committed to protecting the environment and following all Local, State, and Federal regulations.

 Bessemer City recently came in 3rd place in the North Carolina Rural Water Association Water Taste Contest!
 A sample of water was taken from the Bessemer City Water System and submitted to be evaluated on 1) Taste, 2) Color, 3) Odor and 4) Clarity.

 Visit the North Carolina Rural Water Association for more information!